New Customers Save 20% On First Purchase With Code: OGSWITCH20 or Shop Our B2G1 Free Special Offer! | Shop Now

 TOUR-level golfers could generate and control the amount of spin they wanted on the ball’s flight for a tight draw, a long fade, or to hit the back of the green and bring the ball back twenty feet to the pin.
 All that spin cost straight-line distance and they were always susceptible to a missed shot.

 There was a lot of risk to go along with the potential reward.
 Golfers were open to new, less risky ways to play.
-In the late ’90s and early ’00s, Spalding, Bridgestone, Callaway, Nike and Titleist all adopted solid core, three-piece constructions to prioritize distance through much lower spinning golf balls that were far more consistent to play.
+In the late ’90s and early ’00s, Spalding, Bridgestone, Callaway, Nike and Titleist all adopted solid core, three-piece constructions.
+They prioritized distance through much lower spinning golf balls that were far more consistent to play.
 Golfers were truly hitting bombs straight down the fairway and then could aim for the pin and hold the green.

 Today’s golf balls are workable but much less so than the wound balls from yesteryear.
-Today golf ball designers give golfers choices of how they control the ball through construction (layer thicknesses) and material choices (Surlyn vs. urethane) with a focus on short iron and wedge play.
+Today golf ball designers give golfers choices of how they control the ball through construction (layer thicknesses) and material choices (Surlyn vs. urethane).
+The primary focus is on short iron and wedge play.
 You can still pull a ball off the green, but it is much more difficult today.

 Golf Ball Feel